Large-Momentum Effective Theory: Lattice Parton Physics with LaMET

 \subsubsection{Proton}

-The pioneering lattice studies for the isovector quark PDF in the proton were carried out in Refs.~\cite{Lin:2014zya,Alexandrou:2015rja}.
-These are more like proof-of-principle studies as the renormalization of quasi-PDFs was not well understood at that time.
-Nevertheless, their results encouraged the follow-up theoretical work on LaMET, including a proper renormalization and matching suitable for lattice implementations.
+The pioneering lattice studies for the isovector quark PDF in the proton were carried out in~\cite{Lin:2014zya,Alexandrou:2015rja}.
+These are proof-of-principle studies as the renormalization of quasi-PDFs was not well understood at that time.
+Nevertheless, their results encouraged the follow-up theoretical works on LaMET, including a proper renormalization and matching suitable for lattice implementations.

 Certain lattice artifacts have also been studied.
-For example, although there is no power divergent mixing for the quasi-PDF operators on the lattice, additional operator mixings that are not seen in the continuum can still occur if a non-chiral lattice fermion such as the Wilson-type fermion is used.
-In Refs.~\cite{Constantinou:2017sej,Chen:2017mie} it was shown that the unpolarized quark quasi-PDF, $O_{\gamma^z}(z)$, can mix with the scalar operator $O_{\bf 1}(z)$, whereas $O_{\gamma^t}(z)$ does not.
-To reduce the systematic uncertainty from such mixing, $\Gamma=\gamma^t$ has been used since then for lattice calculations of the unpolarized quark PDF, e.g. in Refs.~\cite{Alexandrou:2017huk,Green:2017xeu,Chen:2017mzz}.
+For example, although there is no power-divergent mixing for the quasi-PDF operators on the lattice, additional operator mixings that are not seen in the continuum can still occur if a non-chiral lattice fermion such as the Wilson-type fermion is used.
+In~\cite{Constantinou:2017sej,Chen:2017mie} it was shown that at ${\cal O}(a^0)$ the operator for the unpolarized quark quasi-PDF, $O_{\gamma^z}(z)$, can mix with the scalar operator $O_{\bf 1}(z)$, whereas $O_{\gamma^t}(z)$ does not.
+To reduce the systematic uncertainty from such mixing, $\Gamma=\gamma^t$ has been used since then for lattice calculations of the unpolarized quark PDF, e.g. in~\cite{Alexandrou:2017huk,Green:2017xeu,Chen:2017mzz}.
 Similarly, for helicity and transversity cases, one should choose $\Gamma=\gamma^5\gamma^z$ and $\Gamma=i\sigma^{z\perp}=\gamma^\perp\gamma^z$, respectively, in order to avoid the mixing.
-It should be noted that the above mixing is at ${\cal O}(a^0)$, whereas at ${\cal O}(a)$ all $\tilde{O}_\Gamma(z)$'s can mix with others~\cite{Chen:2017mie}.
+It should be noted that at ${\cal O}(a)$ all $\tilde{O}_\Gamma(z)$'s can mix with others~\cite{Chen:2017mie}.
 Nevertheless, a fine lattice spacing can reduce these effects.